Notebook of Avon Reah Smith-Ryan, 1942-1945

 A couple of Boongs in adjacent houses

-our few dollars sparingly on bread rolls 8 cents &
+our few dollars sparingly on Bread rolls 8 cents &

 Butter 50¢ Jam 80¢ & various other luxuries.
 Soap

-toothpaste talc powder & Boong tobacco.
+Toothpaste talc powder & Boong tobacco.
 This was

-my first introduction to this delectable [[?]].
+my first introduction to this delectable (?) weed.

-darker with a club night @ the officers' Club.
+clashes with a club night @ the officers' Club.
 As last

 Sat was a musical night I did not expect they would have